 Levy gives instruction on effective intervention techniques for discouraging cancer-causing behavior, outlines the role clinicians can play in uncovering occupational carcinogens in their patients’ work environments, identifies the high-risk groups for various types of cancer, and recommends ways to make screening programs more accessible to them.
 She provides guidelines for enhancing patient compliance, shows how stress and other psychological states can affect cancer growth, and uses this information to make recommendations for improved psychotherapeutic techniques.

-Although this book was written in the mid-eighties, much of the evidence linking behavior factors and cancer as a multiple disease process — particularly lifestyle factors such as sun screen and tobacco use, as well as compliance factors contributing to risk in cancer treatment outcome — still holds.
+Although this book was written in the mid-'80s, much of the evidence linking behavior factors and cancer as a multiple disease process — particularly lifestyle factors such as sun screen and tobacco use, as well as compliance factors contributing to risk in cancer treatment outcome — still holds.